Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Classification of Symmetry Enriched Topological Phases

 We have already examined part of this classification in detail in our paper.
 The most basic part of the classification, discussed in Sec.~\ref{sec:Symmetry}, is the choice of the symmetry action $[\rho] : G \rightarrow \text{Aut}(\mathcal{C}_{\bf 0})$, which is incorporated as a fundamental property of the defects of the extended theory.

 The next part of the classification was discussed in Sec.~\ref{sec:symmetryfrac}, where we showed that, given a specific symmetry action $[\rho]$, the symmetry fractionalization is classified by $H^2_{[\rho]}(G, \mathcal{A})$.
 This required that the obstruction class $[\coho{O}] \in H^3_{[\rho]}(G, \mathcal{A})$ be trivial $[\coho{O}]=[0]$, since, otherwise, there would be no solutions.
-More precisely, the symmetry fractionalization classes were given by the equivalence classes of solutions $[\coho{w}]$, which are elements of an $H^2_{[\rho]}(G, \mathcal{A})$ torsor.
+More precisely, the symmetry fractionalization classes were specified by the equivalence classes of the local projective phases $\eta_{x_{\bf 0}}({\bf g,h})$, and these classes are elements of an $H^2_{[\rho]}(G, \mathcal{A})$ torsor.
 This means distinct classes of solutions are obtained from each other by action of distinct elements of $H^2_{[\rho]}(G, \mathcal{A})$.
 In particular, the $U_{\bf g}(a,b;c)$ and $\eta_{x}({\bf g,h})$ transformations of a $G$-crossed MTC $\mathcal{C}_{G}^{\times}$ (or, rather, their restriction to the $\mathcal{C}_{\bf 0}$ sector) are precisely the symmetry action transformations of fusion vertex states and symmetry fractionalization projective phases, respectively, that encoded symmetry fractionalization.
 Similarly, the $G$-crossed consistency relations of the $U_{\bf g}(a,b;c)$ and $\eta_{x}({\bf g,h})$ transformations are precisely the corresponding consistency relations that arose in the fractionalization analysis.
 Thus, the $H^2_{[\rho]}(G, \mathcal{A})$ classification of symmetry fractionalization carries over to the $G$-crossed extensions of $\mathcal{C}_{\bf 0}$, where the defects in the extended theory incorporate the symmetry action through the braiding operations.